-Alawa is a smaller suburb in Northern Territory within the Darwin local government area (postcode 0810).
-With a population of 2,078, the suburb has a mix of young professionals and families with a median age of 35.
+Alawa (postcode 0810) is a smaller residential area in Northern Territory within the Darwin local government area.
+It is home to about 2,078 residents, with a mix of young professionals and families and a median age of 35.
 Households earn a median income of $108K per year, with an average household size of 2.8 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +1.4% year-on-year at the LGA level.
+NT employment has moved +0.9% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+NT also had 4 Commonwealth-backed major projects under construction, 3 underway, and 5 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, community & personal service, technicians & trades.
+Employment in the area leans toward healthcare and public admin & safety.
 The top ancestries reported are English, Australian, Aboriginal Australian.

 Alawa is served by 2 schools, including 1 primary, 1 special.
 The average ICSEA score is 970, which is around the national average of 1,000.
 Public transport access includes 14 bus stops.

-From an investment perspective, Alawa offers a gross rental yield of 3.1%, rated as moderate yield.
+On the investment side, Alawa shows a gross rental yield of approximately 3.1%, rated as moderate yield.
 Property prices are near the state median ($575K/$711K).
 The price-to-income ratio of 5.3x is considered affordable.
 House prices have moved +12.1% year-on-year.
+Population growth of +1.4% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.